DjPale/blue-ray-godot-game/levels.md

 # Story & Level plan

 ## BG story
-No idea...
-Alien something something
-- Outcast?
-- "Will never kill again"?
 - Invasion of home world?
+	- Friends transformed to enemies
+		- Do not want to kill
 	- Main boss underground?

 ## Levels